AmaarEbrahim/AlarmClock-STM32/README.md

       run the commands

 6. Blinked an LED in C
-    - build.rs builds the C code with "-mthumb" and "-mcpu=cortexm0plus" flags this ensures that the compiler translates code into assembly instructions supported by the cortex-m0+? before adding these flags, the processor encountered a hardfault when this line of code was executed:
+    - build.rs builds the C code with "-mthumb" and "-mcpu=cortexm0plus" flags.
+        This ensures that the compiler translates code into assembly instructions supported by the cortex-m0+.
+Before adding these flags, the processor encountered a hardfault when this line of code was executed:

         ```asm
             8000154:	f7ff ff7c 	blx	8000050 <startup>
         ```
         blx is "branch and link with exchange".
 It exchanges the instruction set from Thumb to ARM.
-Since the cortex-m0+ doesn't only supports Thumb, running this line of code causes a hard fault.
+Since the cortex-m0+ only supports Thumb, running this line of code causes a hard fault.

         With the above flags added, bl is used instead of blx.